-What is Cash Basis Accounting?
+What Is Cash Basis Accounting?

 |Check out inDinero’s suite of financial services:|

-What is Accrual Basis Accounting?
+What Is Accrual Accounting?

 Examples of Accrued Revenue and Expenses

 - Transactions on Credit: This doesn’t mean payments with a credit card.
-Rather if you buy or sell goods and services with a payment date after receipt, you have made a credit transaction.
+Instead, if you buy or sell goods and services with a payment date after receipt, you have made a credit transaction.

 - Advance/Late Rent Payment: In the case of rental payments, you would always record the expense when rent is due, not when you pay it.